Ha-ha: Origins

-The etymology of the term is generally given as being an expression of surprise—someone says "ha ha" or "ah! ah!" when they encounter such a feature.
-This is the explanation given in French, where it is traditionally attributed to Louis, Grand Dauphin, on encountering such features at Meudon, by d'Argenville (trans.
-James), above, and by Walpole, who surmised that the name is derived from the response of ordinary folk on encountering them and that they were "... then deemed so astonishing, that the common people called them Ha!
-Has! to express their surprise at finding a sudden and unperceived check to their walk."
-Thomas Jefferson, describing the garden at Stowe after his visit in April 1786, also uses the term with exclamation marks: "The inclosure is entirely by ha! ha!"

 In Britain, the ha-ha is a feature of the landscape gardens laid out by Charles Bridgeman and William Kent and was an essential component of the "swept" views of Capability Brown.
 Horace Walpole credits Bridgeman with the invention of the ha-ha but was unaware of the earlier French origins.

-The contiguous ground of the park without the sunk fence was to be harmonized with the lawn within; and the garden in its turn was to be set free from its prim regularity, that it might assort with the wilder country without.

 During his excavations at Iona in the period 1964–1984, Richard Reece discovered an 18th-century ha-ha designed to protect the abbey from cattle.
 Ice houses were sometimes built into ha-ha walls because they provide a subtle entrance that makes the ice house a less intrusive structure, and the ground provides additional insulation.

 Examples

-Most typically, ha-has are still found in the grounds of grand country houses and estates.
+Most typically, ha-has are still found in the grounds of large country houses and estates.
 They keep cattle and sheep out of the formal gardens, without the need for obtrusive fencing.
 They vary in depth from about 2 ft (Horton House) to 9 ft (Petworth House).

 Beningbrough Hall in Yorkshire is separated from its extensive grounds by a ha-ha to prevent sheep and cattle from entering the Hall's gardens or the Hall itself.